 PLEASE READ THESE DRUG & OCCUPATIONAL HEALTH SCREENING SERVICES TERMS & CONDITIONS CAREFULLY.
-BY SIGNING AN END USER AGREEMENT REFERENCING THIS DOCUMENT, OR USING THE SERVICES DESCRIBED IN THE END USER AGREEMENT OR THESE TERMS AND CONDITIONS, YOU ARE ACCEPTING AND AGREEING TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS STATED HEREIN.
+THEY AMEND AND SUPPLEMENT TERMS AND CONDITIONS CONTAINED IN A MASTER SERVICES AGREEMENT OR END USER AGREEMENT.
+BY ACCESSING, USING, ORDERING AND RECEIVING SERVICES FROM AND THROUGH THE PLATFORM, YOU ARE ACCEPTING AND AGREEING TO BE LEGALLY BOUND BY THE ADDITIONAL AND SUPPLEMENTAL TERMS AND CONDITIONS STATED HEREINBELOW.

 Section One: DOT-regulated Employers.

-1.1 The following terms shall apply to those Customers that are employers regulated by the United States Department of Transportation and that request regulated Services from GHRR: GHRR shall function as a Third-Party Administrator as that term is defined in Part 40 of Title 49 of the Code of Federal Regulations.
-Customer authorizes GHRR to act an intermediary in the transmission of drug and alcohol testing information from the medical review officer (“MRO”) or the breath alcohol technician (“BAT”) to Customer, with the exception of positive alcohol results which will come directly from the BAT.
+1.1 The following terms shall apply to those Customers which are employers regulated by the United States Department of Transportation and which request regulated Services from GHRR: GHRR shall function as a Third-Party Administrator as that term is defined in Part 40 of Title 49 of the Code of Federal Regulations.
+Customer authorizes GHRR to act an intermediary in the transmission of drug and alcohol testing information from the Medical Review Officer (“MRO”) or the Breath Alcohol Technician (“BAT”) to the Customer, with the exception of positive alcohol results which will come directly from the BAT.
 Customer shall be responsible for obtaining and maintaining all records it is obligated to keep under any federal or state regulations, including, but not limited to, those requirements set forth in 49 C.F.R. § 40.333.
 For Customers using GHRR’s random testing services, GHRR may terminate Customer from the random testing pool for failure to follow the random pool procedures and guidelines.
-An electronic written notice of noncompliance giving Customer an opportunity to comply with random pool procedures and guidelines will be provided.
-Once Customer is removed from the random testing pool, GHRR may notify DOT that it no longer manages the random testing program for Customer.
-A reinstatement fee may be applied before Customer is permitted to reenter the random testing program once all compliance is verified.
-Customer understands and acknowledges that GHRR does not retain or store documents and information required to be retained by employers under Part 40 and that it is the responsibility of Customer to download and store any information or documents it is required to preserve under federal or state regulations.
+An electronic written notice of non-compliance will be provided with an opportunity to comply with random pool procedures and guidelines.
+Once removed from the random testing pool, GHRR may notify DOT that it no longer manages the random testing program for the Customer.
+A reinstatement fee may be applied before permitting Customer to re-enter the random testing program once all compliance is verified.
+Customer understands and acknowledges that GHRR does not retain or store documents and information required to be retained by employers under Part 40 and that it is the responsibility of the Customer to download and store any information or documents it is required to preserve under federal or state regulations.

 2.1 Drug & Alcohol Testing.
-For Customers operating a drug and alcohol testing program not regulated by federal law, the drug and alcohol testing service provider industry has developed certain industry standard protocols pertaining to specimen collection, cutoff levels, specimen retention, MRO protocols, and program documentation.
+For Customers operating a drug and alcohol testing program not regulated by federal law, the drug and alcohol testing service provider industry has developed certain industry standard protocols with regard to the specimen collection, cut-off levels, specimen retention, medical officer review protocols, and program documentation.
 In the absence of an express written Statement of Work executed by the Parties specifying particular protocols, GHRR shall administer its services in accordance with these industry standards.

 Section Five: Data.

-5.3 If Customer’s account is suspended due to nonpayment, Customer’s access to GHRR’s web portal will be deactivated and Customer will not retain access to the Drug & Health Data.
+5.3 If the Customer’s account is suspended due to non-payment, Customer’s access to GHRR’s web portal will be deactivated and Customer will not retain access to the Drug & Health Data.

 Section Six: Limited Warranty & Remedy.
-GHRR warrants that it shall provide and perform the Services in a manner consistent with applicable federal and state laws, statutes, and regulations, and in accordance with generally accepted laboratory and clinical standards.
-This limited warranty is in lieu of all other warranties, express or implied, in fact or in law, including, but not limited to, any implied warranties of merchantability or fitness for a particular purpose.
-The amount of damages recoverable by Customer for any breach by GHRR of these Terms & Conditions, or for any liability or damages arising therefrom, or related thereto, whether in the performance of Services or otherwise, whether asserted by a third party or sustained directly by Customer, will not exceed, in the aggregate, an amount equal to the charges incurred by Customer for drug and health screening services during the six-month period before the occurrence of the first event giving rise to any such liability, and such recovery is Customer’s sole and exclusive remedy hereunder.
+GHRR warrants that it shall provide and perform the Services in a manner consistent with applicable Federal and state laws, statutes, and regulations, and in accordance with generally accepted laboratory and clinical standards.
+THIS LIMITED WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES, EXPRESSED OR IMPLIED, IN FACT OR IN LAW, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+The amount of damages recoverable by the Customer for any breach by GHRR of these Terms & Conditions, or for any liability or damages arising therefrom, or related thereto, whether in the performance of Services or otherwise, whether asserted by a third party or sustained directly by Customer, will not exceed, in the aggregate, an amount equal to the charges incurred by Customer for drug and health screening services during the six month period prior to the occurrence of the first event giving rise to any such liability, and such recovery is the Customer’s sole and exclusive remedy hereunder.

 Section Eight: Use of Services.
 Customer understands that GHRR cannot, and will not, provide legal or employment-related advice to Customer regarding the use of the Services.